 I got the diagnosis after a routine blood test (CBC) during an annual physical exam and I was sent to a specialist who told me I had leukemia.
 I was absolutely in shock when I was told.
 I had no symptoms and felt fine.

 I never imagined how many times I would cross paths with this disease.
-I was told by my local oncologist that HCL was very treatable and rather slow as cancers go.
+I was told by my very nice local oncologist not to worry about this HCL and that together we would cure it and that it was very treatable.

 Also, most people get complete remission and the leukemia often doesn’t return for at least 10-15 years.
-Hairy Cell Leukemia certainly sounded better than other leukemias and cancers I had heard about.
+At least, Hairy Cell Leukemia certainly sounded better than other leukemias and cancers I had heard about.

 So in December 1999, I was given the “gold standard” for Hairy Cell Leukemia treatment.
 Back then the treatment was seven consecutive days of 2-CdA (Cladribin).
 I had no real side effects from the chemo and didn’t miss any work.